 SPAN 353: Topics in the Cultures of Spain (3 credits)

 Prerequisite: SPAN 253W

 This course offers a comparative study of the literature, artistic manifestations, intellectual traditions, and cultural productions of Spain.
 Depending on the semester focus, topics related to literary movements, comparative approaches to genre, and/or connections between textual representation and politics, social movements, and/or Spain's long and complex history (both locally and globally) may be at the center of discussion.
 Additionally, varied issues of gender, race and ethnicity, rural and urban environments, religion, and evolving conceptions of nationhood may be included as overarching themes.
 Particular literary genres and representative works may be foregrounded in yet another iteration of the course, wherein students will study and discuss principal readings against cultural backdrops framed by exposure to art, film, music, and/or other historical, intellectual, sociopolitical, and/or media-based materials of relevance to the semester-specific context at hand.
 This course is taught in Spanish.

 The Education Abroad Office will register you for these courses.
 To determine how these courses will fit into your degree requirements, you will need to work with your academic adviser.
 Suggested tips:

 - Meet with your academic adviser to discuss potential courses abroad and your degree requirements.

 - You cannot take any courses abroad on a Pass/Fail basis

 - If you are studying abroad in your final semester at Penn State, please note that Penn State may not receive your grades in time for graduation

-Students will stay in homestays in Cadiz.
+Students will stay in dorms style residence.
 They will be able to use the University of Cadiz Library and the computer labs.
-Students will have Internet access at the university and in their homestays.
+Students will have Internet access at the university and in their residence.